MohammadxAli/laravel-mix-tailwind-jit/README.md

-# laravel-mix-tailwind-jit
+# Laravel Mix & Tailwindcss JIT mode example.
-An example of how to use Laravel Mix with Tailwindcss JIT mode.
+An example of how to use Laravel Mix with Tailwindcss JIT mode, this will prevent infinite loop of watch mode with Laravel Mix.